Fitness center injuries are typically caused by negligent

 - Victim waived liability

-Under California law, “assumption of the risk” is a legal defense that shifts the liability for an injury to the person who participated in a risky activity.
+Under the law, “assumption of the risk” is a legal defense that shifts the liability for an injury to the person who participated in a risky activity.
 In a fitness center, the gym owners could show that the plaintiff assumed the risk of injury by deciding to voluntarily participate in weight-lifting which carries an inherent risk of injury.

 A liability waiver is a contract that limits the liability of one party from injuries that may occur when participating in certain activities.
 Like “assumption of the risk,” a liability waiver generally protects the operator or owner from personal injury claims for ordinary negligence.
 However, a liability waiver may not protect the company from gross negligence, recklessness, illegal activities, or intentional harm.